JackRedstonia/stacks/README.md

 Any code you contribute to this repository is to be under the MIT license.

 ## Note for GitHub users
-This repository is mirrored from GitLab, at https://gitlab.com/JackRedstonia/stacks.
-Development happens and non-master branches appear over there.
+This repository is mirrored from GitLab.
+Development and non-`master` branches appear over at https://gitlab.com/JackRedstonia/stacks.